Southern Fund Announcement for projects beginning in 2018

 - Fraser River Panel Priorities

-- Improvements to methods used to estimate mainstem Fraser escapements.
+- Improving methods used to estimate Lower Fraser River Sockeye salmon escapements.

 - Southern Panel Priorities